Texas separates migrant families, detaining fathers on trespassing charges in latest border move

 The new funding followed Abbott’s $4 billion border policing operation, known as Operation Lone Star, which since 2021 has included sending Texas police and military officers to patrol the border, adding razor wire fencing on the border and busing migrants to Democrat-led cities.

-More recently, Abbott installed a 1,000-foot (305-meter) line of wrecking ball-sized buoys in the Rio Grand e along the Eagle Pass region, which prompted the Justice Department to sue Texas over removing the floating barrier.
+More recently, Abbott installed a 1,000-foot (305-meter) line of wrecking ball-sized buoys in the Rio Granded along the Eagle Pass region, which prompted the Justice Department to sue Texas over removing the floating barrier.

 On Thursday, two bodies were recovered by Mexican officials along the Rio Grande near the border with Eagle Pass, one of which was found near the floating barrier.